shaimoo/SATLLA0-/README.md

 It is actually our ground station with which we communicate with a satellite through Lora, which both listens to the satellite and sends requests to it, and in the opposite direction.
-That the communication can be remote like real satellite in the space independent.
+That the communication can be remote like real satellite in the space independent.<br>

+## how to run <br>
+To run the project, follow these steps:

+- Download the project files from the Git repository by clicking on the green button above.
+- Connect the Cubecell device to your computer using a USB cable.
+Burn the sender code onto the Cubecell device for the ground station.
+Burn the Cubecell receiver code onto the other Cubecell device.
+Connect all the necessary cables to the Raspberry Pi.
+Clone the Git repository onto the Raspberry Pi.
+Open the terminal on the Raspberry Pi and navigate to the project directory.
+Run the read.py script from the terminal on the Raspberry Pi.
+On the ground station, run the pc_receive_file.py script.
+Connect the Cubecell device to the ground station.
+Now you can use a few commands to interact with the system:
+To check the temperature of the Raspberry Pi, use the command: temperature.
+This will print the temperature reading.
+To take a picture using the connected camera, use the command: take a picture.
+To compress the captured image and send it via LoRa, use the command: send.
+Make sure to follow the instructions carefully and ensure that all the dependencies are installed on the Raspberry Pi and the ground station